RegulusAlpha/Bonkers/README.md

 # Bonkers
 Bonkers is a simple manual image captioning program designed to streamline the process of adding captions to your images.
-This application is built using C# and offers a user-friendly interface for organizing and captioning images effectively.
+This application is built using C# and offers a mostly user-friendly interface for organizing and captioning images effectively.
-Its called Bonkers because its Bonkers I had to make this.
+<br>Its called Bonkers because its Bonkers I had to make this.

 ## Features